-- a) With respect to supporting or protecting industrial uses: - The subject site is not designated Employment in either the Regional or Local Official Plans. - b) With respect to protecting employment uses from sensitive land uses that could threaten existing employment uses: - Sensitive land uses are found on the subject site and surrounding area. - c) With respect to provide large, continuous constraint free lands for large industries: - The existing and evolving planning framework plans for the subject site and the greater Aldershot Mobility Hub area to be a transit supportive mixeduse area. - d) High concentration of employment and/or economic output The subject site and remainder of the Aldershot GO Mobility Hub area is not an intensively developed employment area and the existing planning policy framework does not provide for one.
+a) With respect to supporting or protecting industrial uses:

+The subject site is not designated Employment in either the Regional or Local Official Plans.

+b) With respect to protecting employment uses from sensitive land uses that could threaten existing employment uses:

+Sensitive land uses are found in the immediate surrounding area and introducing sensitive land uses on the subject site would not threaten existing employment uses in the employment area to the north on the north side of the rail corridor.

+c) With respect to providing large, continuous constraint free lands for large industries:

+The existing and evolving planning framework plans for the subject site and the lands south of the rail corridor within the Appleby GO Mobility Hub area to be a transit supportive mixed-use area.

+d) High concentration of employment and/or economic output

+The subject site is not an intensively developed employment area and the existing planning policy framework does not provide for one.

 We note that PSEZ 19 is a very large zone which extends from Kerr Street in Oakville to west of Waterdown Road in Burlington along the Lakeshore West rail corridor.
-In our opinion, the subject site and the Aldershot GO Mobility Hub Area should be excluded, as this would not in any way affect the overall integrity of the PSEZ 19.
+In our opinion, the subject site should be excluded, as this would not in any way affect the overall integrity of the PSEZ 19.

 We thank you for your consideration of this request.
 If you have any questions or would like to meet to discuss our clients concerns, please contact the undersigned.

 Yours truly,

-Bousfield Inc.
+Bousfields/Inc.